Minecatl1/MIKAOS/README.md

 # MIKAOS
-fork to install android

-the command to install android is " cd android make install android "
+if you want to build it yourself run "sudo make all" if not the download link is the website